Updated April 17, 2026

 Even before this flurry of attention on “AI-powered” marketing campaigns, Google and Meta had been offering self-optimizing, machine learning-based features for some time.

 The current generation of campaigns hands more control over to the algorithms.
-Rather than building highly-specific ads and deploying format-specific campaigns, tools like Google’s Performance Max and Meta’s Advantage+ ask for a range of creative elements, headlines, and guidelines.
-They then rely on the algorithms to find potential customers and deliver ads to them in opportune formats at opportune times, with fewer user inputs guiding the way.
+Rather than building highly specific ads and deploying format-specific campaigns, tools like Google’s Performance Max and Meta’s Advantage+ require a range of creative elements, headlines, and guidelines.
+They then rely on algorithms to find potential customers and deliver ads to them in appropriate formats at appropriate times, with fewer user inputs guiding the process.

 These campaigns can provide substantial performance benefits.
-When Advantage+ debuted, one ADM client compared their Meta Ads success to “Facebook in the old days,” as in: before Apple’s fateful 2021 iOS14 update greatly diminished ad performance on the platform.
+When Advantage+ debuted, one ADM client compared their Meta Ads success to “Facebook in the old days,” meaning before Apple’s fateful 2021 iOS 14 update greatly diminished ad performance on the platform.
 Likewise, we find Performance Max to be a first-choice Google Ads campaign for most of its potential applications.

 Those results, however, come at the expense of some control and clarity, which can sometimes create the feeling of a “black box.”
 This dynamic can hinder a marketer’s ability to fully analyze their successful campaigns and apply those learnings elsewhere.

 The opacity of these campaign types, however, didn’t make agency work easier or less important.
-This dynamic just ended up creating new challenges for leading agencies to solve.
-When everyone suddenly got their hands on better tools, the best marketers set out to find ways to deploy them even more competitively.
+This dynamic has just created new challenges for leading agencies to solve.
+When everyone suddenly had access to better tools, the best marketers set out to find ways to deploy them even more effectively.
 If insights weren’t immediately accessible, it just meant we had to look harder to find them.

 At ADM, our Google Premier Partner status gave us early access to testing Performance Max—which we used to validate the technology earlier than most and begin finding methodologies for deploying them better than the next agency might.
-We also worked to deploy custom scripts that would break out further insights that couldn’t be seen in the Google Ads platform.
+We also worked to deploy custom scripts that would surface additional insights beyond what was available in the Google Ads platform.

-Cutting down build times and daily optimizations opened up more time for other work, which greatly benefits both brands and their customers.
+Reducing build times and implementing daily optimizations freed up more time for other work, greatly benefiting both brands and their customers.
 As Aaron Nelson, ADM’s Associate Director of Search Engine Marketing explains:

 “When I started 14 or 15 years ago, the job was a lot of lever-pulling.
 Now it’s shifted toward strategizing where we’re spending money, shaping creative strategy, looking at the business holistically, and testing to find what resonates with customers.”